neovim/neovim/CONTRIBUTING.md

   ("Exuberant ctags", the typical `ctags` binary provided by your distro, is unmaintained and won't recognize many function signatures in Neovim source.)
 - Explore the source code [on the web](https://sourcegraph.com/github.com/neovim/neovim).
+- If using [lua-language-server][], symlink `contrib/luarc.json` into the project root:

+      $ ln -s contrib/luarc.json .luarc.json

 Reviewing